Mike Tyson Questions Why He Agreed to Fight Jake Paul

 “That payday is not going to change my lifestyle at all,” he stated.
 “I’m very fortunate, thank God.”

-The streamer also noted that “a record 108 million viewers worldwide tuned in live to watch the epic showdown” — making it the most streamed sporting event in history.
+Netflix previously said more than 72,000 fans attended the boxing match in person at AT&T Stadium in Arlington, Texas.
+The streamer also said “a record 108 million viewers worldwide tuned in live to watch the epic showdown,” making it the most streamed sporting event in history.

+Since fight night, Tyson has landed a deal with the streaming giant for a docuseries.
 The authorized series will take an “unflinching look” at his life — from his legal troubles and personal struggles (substance abuse, finances, in-ring controversies), to his meteoric rise to the “Baddest Man on the Planet,” per Netflix.

 A release date for the three-part docuseries will be announced later.

-Tyson’s interview with Fox Sports Radio is below.
-He talks about having second thoughts at the 6:15 mark.
+Tyson’s interview with Fox Sports Radio can be found here.
+He talks about having second thoughts about fighting Jake Paul at the 6:15 mark.

 About Anita Bennett